Will Elizabeth Warren Redefine Disability Insurance?

 In these instances where insurance companies try to manipulate and ignore clear policy language, having a trusted attorney by your side fighting for you is incredibly important.
 Few people have read extensively through their disability policy language, and fewer still understand the language used by insurance companies.
 Disability policies require a keen legal eye to spot the ways an insurance company will attempt to deny or delay your benefits.

 Contact an Experienced Disability Insurance Lawyer at DarrasLaw for Help.

 The award-winning individual long-term disability attorneys and stellar group ERISA lawyers at DarrasLaw know how to handle insurance adjusters and how to navigate the complicated disability claim process.
 Our seasoned disability lawyers and ERISA attorneys know what adjusters are looking for and can suggest protections and claim precautions for you.
 Furthermore, our long-term disability attorneys understand disabling conditions and can help you and your treating doctors present the proper medical, financial and occupational evidence to your disability carrier so you get paid.

 You don’t have to go through the claim application process alone.
-To schedule a completely free policy analysis and free claim consultation with one of DarrasLaw’s nationally renowned disability insurance attorneys, call us at (866) 270-3871 or contact us online.
+To schedule a completely free policy analysis and free claim consultation with one of DarrasLaw’s nationally renowned California disability attorneys, call us at (866) 270-3871 or contact us online.